 Top 100 Youtube videos for EFL!
 Youtube recently celebrated its 5th anniversary.
 Wow!
 See the video karaoke I made with Breakingnewsenglish content.
 However, today, in honor of youtube and what it does for our classrooms – I’ll leave you with a great gift.
 How can film help you teach or learn English?
 What can film and video add to the learning experience?
-Kieran Donaghy, who won the British Council’s Teaching English blog award for his post I want to learn English because…, explains why film is such a good resource, and recommends some useful websites.
+Kieran Donaghy, who won the British Council’s TeachingEnglish blog award tells us why film is such a good resource and recommends some useful websites, in one of our top five articles of all time, illustrated by artist Jamie Johnson.
 Language teachers have been using films in their classes for decades, and there are a number of reasons why film is an excellent teaching and learning tool.

+Harder Than It Looks: How to Make a Great Stop Motion Animation Ever find yourself watching a great little stop motion animation and thinking, “Hey, I could do that?”
+What’s that?
+You made one with some friends in middle school?
+Great!
+Maybe you should bang one out tomorrow morning, slap it up on YouTube, and brace yourself for the onslaught of public adoration that’s so damnably difficult to avoid when one’s creation becomes a viral sensation overnight.
 The Image Hollywood Created of Africa After viewing Mama Hope's video, "Alex Presents Commando," Gabriel, Benard, Brian and Derrik (the Kenyan men in this video) told us they wanted to make one that pokes fun at the way African men are portrayed in Hollywood films.
 They said, "If people believed only what they saw in movies, they would think we are all warlords who love violence."
 They, like Mama Hope, are tired of the over-sensationalized, one-dimensional depictions of African men and the white savior messaging that permeates our media.
 They wanted to tell their own stories instead, so we handed them the mic and they made this video.

+Three Free Tools for Creating Stopmotion and Timelapse Videos Creating stopmotion and timelapse videos can be a good way for students to tell a story that they have developed.
+Stopmtion and timelapse videos can also be helpful when teachers are trying to help students see how a lengthy process like osmosis works.
+While good stopmotion and timelapse videos can take a long time to create, there are some tools that can make the process a little easier.
+Here are three stopmtion video creation tools that are worth trying.
+JellyCam is a free program for creating stopmotion movies.
+Using JellyCam you can create stop motion movies using images from your computer or images that you capture via your webcam.
 Mexican doodles I never had a class that didn’t ask if I wear a kilt when I am in my country.
 I wonder if Mexican teachers working away from home get asked the same thing about sombreros.
 This is a silly game that I remember from my childhood.
 I really hope my Mexican friends forgive me for taking advantage of their national dress stereotype in the name of grammar teaching.
 Language level: Beginner (A1)Learner type: Young learners; Teens; AdultsTime: 20 minutesActivity: Grammar drillTopic: StereotypesLanguage: Noun phrases (with the –ing form of the verb)Materials: None Mexican doodles